amplience/amplience-sfcc-composable-commerce/docs/amplience/personalisation.md

 ## Hooks Setup

-In order for personalised content to fully work you'll need to install our [Amplience Hooks Cartridge](https://github.com/amplience/amplience-sfcc-hooksbridge) into your SFCC instance(s).
+In order for personalised content to fully work **in your own SFCC environment/instances** you'll need to install our [Amplience Hooks Cartridge](https://github.com/amplience/amplience-sfcc-hooksbridge) into your SFCC instance(s).
 There are detailed instructions there on how to install and add it to your cartrdge path.

 ## Headless roles